Sorry, you need to enable JavaScript to visit this website.

 Existence of a National Youth Strategy

-The presidential elections of April 2022 and the subsequent governmental renewal mark changes in the governance of youth policies.
+The presidential elections of April 2022 and the renewal of the government mark changes in the governance of youth policies.
 The development, control and implementation of youth policies are assigned by decree to the Ministry of Education and Youth.

 Current public policies in favor of youth are articulated mainly around education, training, commitment and autonomy.
-It should be pointed out that these public policies do not form, strictly speaking, a "strategy" since they are not formalized in one plan or road map, but nevertheless they must meet several and general objectives.
+It should be pointed out that these public policies do not form, strictly speaking, a "strategy" since they are not formalized in one plan or road map, but nevertheless they must meet several and general objectives, as defined by the 2022 budget law on youth policy:

 • Participate in the personal development of young people, foster their engagement and mobility;